smorad/um_cisc_7026/lecture_11_attention.typ

     Important memories persist longer than unimportant memories #pause

-    We will *pay more attention* to certain memories
+    We will pay more *attention* to certain memories #pause
+    - And we will forget other memories

 ==
     What does human memory actually look like?